Genivia/ugrep/README.md

 <a name="source"/>

-### Searching source code using -f, -o, -O, and -t
+### Searching source code using -f, -O, and -t

 To recursively display function definitions in C/C++ files (`.h`, `.hpp`, `.c`, `.cpp` etc.) with line numbers with `-tc++`, `-o`, `-n`, and `-f c++/functions`:

-    ugrep -Ron -tc++ -f c++/functions
+    ugrep -R -on -tc++ -f c++/functions

 To recursively display function definitions in `.c` and `.cpp` files with line numbers with `-Oc,cpp`, `-o`, `-n`, and `-f c++/functions`:

-    ugrep -Ron -Oc,cpp -f c++/functions
+    ugrep -R -on -Oc,cpp -f c++/functions

-To search for patterns starting with `FIXME` in C/C++ comments, excluding `FIXME` in multi-line strings:
+To search for lines with `FIXME` in C/C++ comments, excluding `FIXME` in multi-line strings:

-    ugrep -on 'FIXME.*' -f c++/zap_strings myfile.cpp
+    ugrep -n 'FIXME' -f c++/zap_strings myfile.cpp

-To read patterns starting with `TODO` and `FIXME` from standard input to match with, while excluding matches in C++ strings:
+To read patterns `TODO` and `FIXME` from standard input to match lines in the input, while excluding matches in C++ strings:

     ugrep -on -f - -f c++/zap_strings myfile.cpp <<END
-    TODO.*
-    FIXME.*
+    TODO
+    FIXME
     END

-To display XML element and attribute tags in an XML file, excluding tags that are placed in (multi-line) comments:
+To display XML element and attribute tags in an XML file, restricted to the matching part with `-o`, excluding tags that are placed in (multi-line)
+comments:

     ugrep -o -f xml/tags -f xml/zap_comments myfile.xml